Trustroots/trustroots/README.md

 ## Developer communication

-You can find us on Slack.
-If that's too proprietary feel free to contact [Kasper](https://www.trustroots.org/profile/guaka) (kasper at trustroots dot org) or [Mikael](https://www.trustroots.org/profile/mikael).
+We are using Slack for communications, contact [Kasper](https://www.trustroots.org/profile/guaka) (kasper at trustroots dot org) or [Mikael](https://www.trustroots.org/profile/mikael) if you want an account.
 You can also contact us for an invite without queuing.

+If Slack is too proprietary for you, note that we are considering setting up a Discourse forum.
+For now you can also use the GitHub issues for communication purposes.

 It's also great if you join the [hacker tribe](https://www.trustroots.org/tribes).

+Idea: find Trustroots developers in your area, meet up and hack on stuff together.

 ## MEAN framework